SourceFinder#

 Whether to deblend overlapping sources.

-- nlevelsint, optional
+- n_levelsint, optional

 The number of multi-thresholding levels to use for deblending.
 Each source will be re-thresholded at